-I am afraid that there is a tendency in Quantum Mechanics to deny the existence of space, as we understand it.
-This is in order to reduce the geometry of space to a set of discrete points and turn it into an analytical geometry in three dimensions –or however many are necessary to represent the experimental observations with the concrete mathematical model that is used.
+There is a tendency in Quantum Mechanics to deny the existence of space, as we understand it.
+The idea is to reduce the geometry of space to a set of discrete points and turn it into an analytical geometry in three dimensions –or however many are necessary to represent the experimental observations with the particular mathematical model in use.

-There is an important problem, probably of a sociological nature, to confuse mathematical dimensions with physical ones.
+It is a substantial problem, probably of a sociological nature, to confuse mathematical dimensions with physical ones.
 For some people, any mathematical variable could be an additional spatial dimension.
-I would say that one should be very clear on the fact that spatial dimensions are very different to many other variables, even if a computer does not quite differentiate between one and another.
+I would say that one should be evident to the fact that spatial dimensions are very different to many other variables, even if a computer does not quite differentiate between one and another.

 Spatial geometry in String Theory